Garry Hughes (rugby league)

-Garry Hughes (b.
-29 October 1952) is an Australian former professional rugby league footballer who played in the 1970s and 1980s.
+Garry Hughes (born 29 October 1952) is an Australian former professional rugby league footballer who played in the 1970s and 1980s.
 He played for the Canterbury-Bankstown Bulldogs.

 He is the brother of Graeme Hughes and Mark Hughes.
 They played together in Canterbury's 1980 premiership side.

 His sons Glen, Corey and Steven also played for the club.

 After retirement he worked for the Bulldogs as football manager.
 He was sacked from this job in 2004 following an incident at Coffs Harbour.